QuadrupedGPT: Towards a Versatile Quadruped Agent in Open-ended Worlds: Conclusion

 \section{Conclusion}

-QuadrupedGPT marks new advancements in developing versatile quadruped agents, combining animal agility with human cognitive abilities.
-Utilizing the advanced comprehension abilities of LMMs, QuadrupedGPT autonomously navigates and interacts within an open-ended environment, effectively addressing critical challenges such as dynamically adapting locomotion, planning efficient routes, and engaging in sophisticated reasoning.
-The agent relies on a library of pre-trained skills to achieve high-level task reasoning, which is further refined through autonomous locomotion adaption and semantic-aware path planning, ensuring safe and efficient navigation across varied terrains.
-Extensive testing has underscored QuadrupedGPT’s proficiency in critical benchmarks, highlighting its potential as a general-purpose quadruped agent suitable for a broad range of practical applications in real-world settings.
+QuadrupedGPT introduces a versatile quadruped agent that combines the agility of animals with human-like cognitive abilities.
+Leveraging the advanced comprehension abilities of LMMs, our agent autonomously navigates and interacts within an open-ended environment, effectively addressing critical challenges such as automatic locomotion adaption, efficient path planning, and complex reasoning.
+Extensive evaluations demonstrate QuadrupedGPT's proficiency in different benchmarks, showcasing its potential as a general-purpose quadruped agent suitable for practical applications in real-world scenarios.